nlesc-sherlock/emma/README.md

 set VAGRANT_HOME=C:\HashiCorp\Vagrant\home
 ```

-Since host-manager is used to update */etc/hosts* on each guest node and host node, the Vagrantfile should be updated.

 When running on Linux, and if a DNS server is not used, it is required to tell vagrant to update the host's */etc/hosts* to contain all guest's IPs.
 In Vagrantfile do the following update:
 ```
 -  config.hostmanager.manage_host = false
 +  config.hostmanager.manage_host = true
 ```

 On Windows such option does not have effect because the [Ubuntu environment](#windows) has its own */etc/hosts*.
 At the bash console edit */etc/hosts* with IPs obtains through.
 ```